dante-falls/Web-Security/Server-Side_Vulnerabilities/Access-Control/IDOR/IDOR_LAB/How-To-Hunt-For-IDORs.md

 <h1>Bug Bounty Report</h1>

-Now that we have identified an IDOR, it's time to submit our finding as a bug bounty report.
-I will do this in the "Writing-A-Report.md" section
+Now that we have identified an IDOR, it's time to submit our finding as a mock, bug bounty report.
+See the report at https://github.com/dante-falls/Web-Security/blob/main/Server-Side_Vulnerabilities/Access-Control/IDOR/IDOR_LAB/Writing-A-Report.md